American Youth Soccer: Ron Quinn on What's Right and What's Wrong American Youth Soccer: Ron Quinn on What's Right and What's Wrong

 Diane Scavuzzo: Where have we fallen short and how can that be improved?

-Dr. Ron Quinn: Sadly, we have moved from an educational model to a business model in youth sport, and especially in youth soccer.
+Dr. Ron Quinn: Sadly, we have moved from an educational model to a business model in youth sports, especially youth soccer.

-Our educational system has outsourced the physical development of children.
-In 1937, a group of educators, physical educators, physicians, and child psychologists met in Atlanta to discuss sport and competition in the elementary schools.
+Our educational system has outsourced children’s physical development.
+In 1937, a group of educators, physical educators, physicians, and child psychologists met in Atlanta to discuss sport and competition in elementary schools.

-The result was a position statement, that discouraged sports competition based on the developmental stage of children to handle the competitive stress.
+The result was a position statement that discouraged sports competition based on children’s developmental stage to handle the competitive stress.
 Unfortunately, well-intended adults outside of the educational system didn’t listen.
 Hence, the birth of community-based sports programs.
-Interesting enough, Carl Stolz founded Little League baseball in 1938, and the rest they say is history.
+Interesting enough, Carl Stolz founded Little League baseball in 1938, and the rest, they say, is history.

 We need to view youth sport as part of the human developmental process.